This tale from the Bible has all the ingredients of a really good plot, and has even been made into a musical by Andrew Lloyd Webber.

 Joseph was a dreamy boy, and his brothers were always teasing him for having his ‘head in the clouds’ and not paying attention to what was going on around him.
-But in fact, Joseph noticed everything, and when his brothers neglected their work, or did something wrong, he told their father all about it, and the brothers were furious with him for getting them into trouble.
+In fact, Joseph noticed everything, and when his brothers neglected their work or did something wrong, he told their father all about it.
+The brothers were furious with him for getting them into trouble.

 On Joseph’s seventeenth birthday, Jacob gave him a magnificent present.
-It was a coat woven with a beautiful pattern that contained many different colors.
-Joseph loved the coat, but when his older brothers saw it, they became even more jealous and their dislike for him grew even stronger!
+It was a coat woven with a beautiful pattern that contained many different colours.
+Joseph loved the coat, but when his older brothers saw it they became even more jealous, and their dislike for him grew even stronger!

 In the dream, the brothers had been gathering the wheat in the fields and tying them up into bundles called sheaves.
 Joseph’s sheaf stood up as if it were alive, and all his brothers’ sheaves bowed down before it.

-When had finished telling the dream his brothers were deeply offended and insulted!
+When Joseph had finished telling the dream his brothers were deeply offended and insulted!

 “What is the meaning of this dream?” they said.
 “That you shall rule over us, and we shall bow down before you?
 How dare you dream such a dream?
 You should shut up and do as you’re told.”

-A few nights later, Joseph had another dream, and this time he told it to his entire family while they were eating their meal.
-He dreamt that he had stood on a mountain top, and the Sun, the Moon and all the stars had bowed down before him.
+A few nights later, Joseph had another dream.
+This time he told it to his entire family while they were eating their meal.
+He dreamt that he had stood on a mountain top, and the sun, the moon and all the stars had bowed down before him.

-But Reuben, who was the oldest, decided to save Joseph.
-He said, “No let’s not be so mean that we kill him.
+Reuben, who was the oldest, decided to save Joseph.
+He said: “No, let’s not be so mean that we kill him.
 He’s an annoying little pest, but he is still our brother.
 Let’s drop him in a pit and leave him as food for the animals.
 That way we can truthfully tell father that it was not we who killed him, but the wild beasts.”

 Secretly, Reuben planned to come back later and rescue Joseph from the pit before any great harm came to him.

-And so when Joseph arrived and said, “Here I am.
+So when Joseph arrived and said: “Here I am.
 Would you like to hear what I dreamed last night?”

-The brothers said, “Did you dream this little brother?”
-And they seized him, stripped him of his coat of many colors and slung him into a hole in the ground.
+The brothers said: “Did you dream this little brother?”
+They seized him, stripped him of his coat of many colours and slung him into a hole in the ground.
 It was a deep pit with no water in it, and if the wild beasts did not eat him, he would surely die of thirst before too long, for it was a baking hot country, on the edge of the desert.

-The others agreed that it was a fine plan, and they sold Joseph to the merchants for twenty pieces of silver.
-Then they killed a goat, and dipped Joseph’s coat in the blood.
-They took the coat to their father, and explained that his favorite son, Joseph, had been killed by a wild animal.
+The others agreed that it was a fine plan, and so they sold Joseph to the merchants for twenty pieces of silver.
+Then they killed a goat and dipped Joseph’s coat in the blood.
+They took the coat to their father, and explained that his favourite son, Joseph, had been killed by a wild animal.
 Their father Jacob wept and tore his hair out with great sadness, saying that he could never be happy again because of this news.
-But the brothers were happy that they were rid of him, and had made some money too.
+The brothers were, however, happy that they were rid of him, and had made some money too.

 Joseph lived in the dungeon jail with two other men.
-One of the men had been the Pharaoh’s chief servant, called a butler, and the other had been his baker.
+One of the men had been the Pharaoh’s chief servant, called a butler.
+The other had been his baker.
 Both men had done some small things to annoy the Pharaoh, and had been thrown into prison as a result.